PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/faq.md

 Please find this in the [MSAL basics](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#msal-basics)

-## What does authority string default to if I provide "authority" and "azureCloudOptions"?
+### What does authority string default to if I provide "authority" and "azureCloudOptions"?

 If the developer provides `azureCloudOptions`, MSAL.js will overwrite any value provided in the `authority`.
 MSAL.js will also give preference to the parameters provided in a `request` over `configuration`.
 Please note that if `azureCloudOptions` are set in the configuration, they will take precedence over `authority` in the `request`.
 If the developer needs to overwrite this, they need to set `azureCloudOptions` in the `request`.

 ### What will be the token lifetimes?

-* AAD: Please find the latest reference for AAD [here](https://docs.microsoft.com/azure/active-directory/develop/active-directory-configurable-token-lifetimes).
+* Microsoft Entra: Please find the latest reference for Microsoft Entra [here](/entra/identity-platform/configurable-token-lifetimes).
 Please note that few of the configurable features for specific token types are retired recently.
-* B2C: Please find the B2C token lifetime guidance [here](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#configuration)
+* B2C: Please find the B2C token lifetime guidance [here](/azure/active-directory-b2c/tokens-overview#configuration)

 ### How do I get the Refresh Token?

 MSAL Node does not expose refresh tokens for security reasons.
 Instead, we manage the refresh token through the cache and update it as required to fetch the corresponding Id Token and Access Token for the developer.
 Use the appropriate `acquireToken*` API to obtain access tokens, and MSAL will ensure they are renewed if necessary.
-If you have a refresh token acquired by other means, you can use the [acquireTokenByRefreshToken](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html#acquiretokenbyrefreshtoken) API (see also: [Refresh Token sample](../../../samples/msal-node-samples/refresh-token/README.md)).
-More details on AAD tokens can be found [here](https://learn.microsoft.com/azure/active-directory/develop/security-tokens)
+If you have a refresh token acquired by other means, you can use the [acquireTokenByRefreshToken](/javascript/api/@azure/msal-node/confidentialclientapplication#@azure-msal-node-confidentialclientapplication-acquiretokenbyrefreshtoken) API (see also: [Refresh Token sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/refresh-token)).
+More details on Microsoft Entra tokens can be found [here](/entra/identity-platform/security-tokens)

 ### Is Electron supported?